 Infrastructure and Power Supply Limitations: Reliable electricity or internet connectivity, which is necessary for many AI-enabled systems to function, is frequently lacking in remote agricultural zones.

-To address these challenges and improve accessibility for small-scale farmers, several practical and policy-oriented solutions can be proposed (Gaitan et al., 2025):
+To address these challenges and improve accessibility for small-scale farmers, several practical and policy-oriented solutions can be proposed (Gaitan et al., 2025)

 Low-Cost Modular Systems: Developing simplified, modular drip irrigation kits that can be scaled up gradually may help reduce upfront costs and encourage adoption.
 Solar-powered or gravity-fed versions can also mitigate energy constraints.